SettleMint

 When the symbol field is empty, the wizard suggests a symbol from the asset name.
 A one-word name uses the first five letters, a two-word name combines the beginning of both words, and longer names use an acronym.
 You can replace the suggestion before continuing.

 Most asset classes also take a base price and a pricing currency here.
-Use the Currency picker next to the base price to choose the fiat currency the price is quoted in.
+Use the currency picker next to the base price to choose the fiat currency the price is quoted in.
 Type in the search box to narrow the list.
-The picker matches by ISO 4217 code, currency name, and country name, so you can find a currency without knowing its code.
+The picker matches by ISO 4217 code, currency name, and country name, so you can find any option without knowing its code.
 Searching Malaysia or Malaysian Ringgit, for example, finds MYR.
-Matching ignores case and accents, and each option is labelled Currency name (CODE) so you can confirm the right one before you select it.
-The picker offers a curated set of pricing currencies rather than the full ISO 4217 list.
+Matching ignores case and accents, and each entry is labelled Currency name (CODE) so you can confirm the right one before you select it.
+The picker offers a curated set rather than the full ISO 4217 list.

 Maturity-bearing assets such as bonds are priced against their denomination asset, so they do not show the base price and currency fields in this step.